dragonlock2/chivado/README.md

 1. Optionally run `docker system prune` to reclaim all that space.
 1. Optionally delete the Xilinx Unified Installer file to save space.

-Next we need to install SBT.
+Next we need to install local dependencies.

-1. Run `brew install sbt`.
+1. Run `brew install sbt openfpgaloader`.

 ## Run